How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 How long does it take to build a knowledge graph?

 Most businesses see measurable AI entity recognition within 60 to 90 days of completing the foundational steps: entity map, Entity Home pages, schema markup, and platform consistency audit.
 Full knowledge panel appearance and consistent AI citation frequency typically develop over 3 to 6 months as off-site signals accumulate.
-The timeline depends on how consistent your entity data is across the web before you start.
+AI Advantage Agency applied this process to a law firm client and the firm began appearing in ChatGPT for practice area queries within five weeks of implementation.

 Do I need a developer to build a knowledge graph?